Red Mosque of Panjunan: History

-The Mosque of Panjunan was first established in 1480 by Syarif Abdurrahman, also known as the Pangeran Panjunan ("The Prince of Panjunan").
+The Mosque of Panjunan was first established in 1480 by Syarif Abdurrahman, also known as Pangeran Panjunan ("The Prince of Panjunan").
 Syarif Abdurrahman was an Arab who led a group of immigrants from Baghdad.
-Later, Syarif Abdurrahman became the student of Sunan Gunung Jati, one of the Wali Songo, or nine saints of Islam revered in Indonesia.
-The Mosque of Panjunan is instrumental in the Islamization of Cirebon.
+Later, Syarif Abdurrahman became a student of Sunan Gunung Jati, one of the Wali Songo, or nine saints of Islam revered in Indonesia.
+The Mosque of Panjunan was instrumental in the Islamization of Cirebon.

 In the beginning, the Red Mosque of Panjunan was named al-Athya Musalla.
 Because of its surrounding red brick perimeter wall, the mosque was also known as the Red Mosque or Masjid Abang.
-In the beginning, the mosque was a small-sized Musalla with an area of 40 sqm.
+In the beginning, the mosque was a small Musalla with an area of 40 sqm.
 The mosque was established in the neighborhood of Panjunan which at the time of its construction was a junction for travelers near the town of Cirebon.
 The village of Panjunan where the mosque is located is known for its earthenware pottery.